-After the EMTs wheeled Roger Ramsen out to the ambulance, Sally O’Donnell returned to Roger's office to notify his daughter with the bad news.
+After the EMTs had wheeled Roger Ramsen out to the ambulance, Sally O’Donnell returned to Roger’s office to notify his daughter with the bad news.
 She picked up his phone and searched the phone’s directory for Nora’s number.
-When she found it she placed the call.
+Finding it, she placed the call.
 As she waited for a reply Sally came to the realization that Roger’s computer, which he had never allowed anyone else to use, was still on.
 When Nora finally answered, Sally told her of Roger’s attack and where he was being taken.
 Nora said that she would be at the hospital in an hour.

 After Sally hung up, she rifled through his desk where she found a new USB drive in an unopened package.
 She unwrapped it and put the drive in the computer’s USB slot.

 Sally took a deep breath and began to search through his email.